peaBerberian/RKeyboard/README.md

 };

-// Replacing the default Groupings for the same reason KeyBoard.GROUPINGS = {
+// Replacing the default Groupings for the same reason Keyboard.GROUPINGS = {
   Numeric: ['Num0', 'Num1'/*, ... */, 'Num9'],
   Numpad: ['Numpad0', 'Numpad1'/*, ... */, 'Numpad9']
 };

-// I want every KeyBoard to propagate by default KeyBoard.DEFAULT_PROPAGATE_VALUE = true;
+// I want every Keyboard to propagate by default Keyboard.DEFAULT_PROPAGATE_VALUE = true;

 // This one is a little complicated.
 // It indicates an interval at which keydown-like events
-// are re-emitted for the KeyBoard (until the release).
+// are re-emitted for the Keyboard (until the release).
 //
 // After being emitted, two cases:
 //   1.
 The current listen call for this key already